pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 Use the Scratch/Python help (click the circled `?` icon at top-left) to learn how you can write '*key `d` pressed*' and '*change x by 2*' in Python.
-Then come back to this tutorial by clicking on the circled book icon.
+Then come back to this tutorial by clicking on the book icon.

 {{< learner-task-help >}}